 (03-February-2019)

 Masking the canopy is pretty detailed work.
-I have several types of Tamiya’s masking tape, I think that it is not suitable for the canopy.
+I have several types of Tamiya masking tape.
+I think that it is not suitable for the canopy.
 There is a risk of curling up while painting with weak adhesive strength.
-Because the usual masking tape is necessary to cut, it is also an option to use the third-party aircraft masking seal.
+Because the usual masking tape is necessary to cut, using the third-party aircraft masking seal is also an option.

-There will be places where you will have to paint the brush at a later time, anyway, I have bonded the parts like this.
+There will be places where you will have to paint the brush later; anyway, I have bonded the parts like this.

 Many exhaust pipes are on both sides of the nose.
 All lightly drilled a hole.
 A little realism increased.
 The lucky cat is made of plastic that was attached to the Kagami-mochi.
-Kagami-mochi is circular, flat rice cakes offered to the god in the New Year in Japan.
+Kagami-mochi is circular, flat rice cakes offered to the god during the New Year in Japan.
 Kagami-mochi is offerings to the god in the New Year because rice cakes have been considered a sacred food in Japan since ancient times.
-I decided to keep the cat figure at hand for a while because it was lovely.
+I kept the cat figure at hand because it was lovely.

 (05-February-2019)